 People who are or who have been parties to an adoption may apply for information relevant to the adoption.
 DHHS and approved adoption agencies maintain an adoption information service.

-Adoptive parents, adopted people under 18, birth parents who have placed their children for adoption in the past and relatives may also apply for information.
+Adoptive parents, adopted people aged under 18, birth parents who have placed their children for adoption in the past and relatives may also apply for information.
 Natural parents have a right to access identifying information about their adult adopted children, such as the adopted person’s name recorded at the time of adoption.

 Anyone applying for information must attend an interview with an approved counsellor.